palderman/DataSciAg/exercises/Advanced-queries-nesting-queries-SQL.md

 To do this you will need to combine multiple queries.
-It will be easiest for first figure out which queries you will need, then write the first query and make sure it is work, and then add the second query.
+It will be easiest for first figure out which queries you will need, then write the first query and make sure it is working, and then add the second query.

 Save this query as `per_plot_individuals_per_plot_type`.